-The financial statement have been prepared in accordance with the International Financial reporting Standards ("IFRS").
-On April 13, 2022 the Board of Directors approved, for issuance, theses financial statements.
+The financial statement have been prepared in accordance with the International Financial reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+On April 5, 2023 the Board of Directors approved, for issuance, theses financial statements.

 4. Significant Accounting Policies